wdawson/okta.github.io/_source/_posts/2018-10-30-node-express-typescript.md

 docker run -d --name guitar-db -p 5432:5432 -e 'POSTGRES_PASSWORD=p@ssw0rd42' postgres
 ```

+> Note: If you already have PostgreSQL installed locally, you will need to change the `-p` parameter to map port 5432 to a different port that does not conflict with your existing instance of PostgreSQL.

 Here is a quick explanation of the previous Docker parameters.

 | parameter | description |